Winters v. United States: Cappaert v. United States

 Devils Hole cavern in Nevada became a detached part of Death Valley National Monument in 1952, by a proclamation of President Harry S. Truman made under the Antiquities Act.
 The cavern is home to a rare species of desert fish, the Devils Hole pupfish (Cyprinodon diabolis).
 In 1968 the Cappaerts, who were ranchers, were granted an application by the Nevada state engineer to begin using a water supply which took water from Devil's Hole cavern, which lowered water levels in the cavern and endangered the viability of the fish.
 The federal government sought to place limits on the Cappaerts' use of the water, so as to protect the fish from extinction.

 The U.S. Supreme Court ruled in favor of the United States.
 The Court held that the implied-reservation-of-water-rights doctrine applies to groundwater as well as surface water.
 The Court next reaffirmed that "Federal water rights are not dependent upon state law or state procedures and they need not be adjudicated only in state courts."
 Finally, the Court held that when the United States had reserved Devil's Hole in 1952, "it acquired by reservation water rights in unappropriated appurtenant water sufficient to maintain the level of the pool to preserve its scientific value" (i.e., preserve the fish, which are "objects of historic or scientific interest" under the American Antiquities Preservation Act).

 Colorado River Water Conservation Dist. v.
 United States

 The United States Supreme Court case Colorado River Water Conservation District v.
 United States concerned the abstention doctrine which helped to prevent duplicate litigation between state courts and federal courts.

 United States v.
 Powers

-This United States Supreme Court case occurred over the argument of tribal water rights, and whether or not the water rights are passed along with the tribal land.
+This case occurred over the argument of tribal water rights, and whether or not the water rights are passed along with the tribal land.
 When reservations would sell allotments of land to non-tribe members, those to whom the land was sold would want the same proportion of the reservation's water that the previous indigenous land owner had received.
 The Supreme Court upheld the earlier ruling that water rights are passed along with the land, meaning that a person who purchases land from an reservation also purchases an allotment of the water source used on the reservation.